rmariano/itarch/posts/setting-user-permissions-in-kvm.rst

 .. type: text

-In a `previous article`_ I mentioned how to install a library in Fedora, in order to make ``KVM virtualization`` easier, managing the ``NAT`` network configuration between the guest virtual machine and the host, by means of ``libvirt``.
+In a `previous article <link://slug/libvirt-networking-libraries>`_ I mentioned how to install a library in Fedora, in order to make ``KVM virtualization`` easier, managing the ``NAT`` network configuration between the guest virtual machine and the host, by means of ``libvirt``.